JeffreyBenjaminBrown/hode/docs/ui.md

 `/save folder/subfolder/subfolder`

-## Replace the expression at some address
+## Replace an expression

 Write `/replace` (or `/r`),
-followed by the address,
-followed by what should be there.
+followed by the expression's address, followed by what should be there.

 For instance, `/replace 3 x # y` would replace whatever used to be at address 3 with the expression `x # y`.

-### Caveats
+### Caveat
-Note that the replacement expression will not have the same address as the replaced expression.

-Note also that replacement destroys the old expression.
+Note that replacement destroys the old expression.
 Any superexpression it used to appear in now contains the new expression instead.

 Replacement does *not*, however, destroy the old expression's sub-expressions.

+## Delete an expression

+Deletion is only possible for a top-level expression -- that is, an expression that is not a member of any other expressions.
+(If you deleted "seaweed", what would happen to "I #(must buy) seaweed"?)

+The syntax is `/delete a` or `/d a`, where "a" is the address of the expression to be deleted.

 ## Add an expression